The Ghost and Mrs. Muir: Plot

-In Britain in the early 1900s, recently widowed Mrs Lucy Muir moves to the seaside village of Whitecliff despite the disapproval of her in-laws.
-She rents a house there named Gull Cottage, although it has a reputation as being haunted by the spirit of a seaman who accidentally died there.
+In early 1900s Britain, recently widowed Mrs. Lucy Muir moves from London to the seaside village of Whitecliff, despite the disapproval of her in-laws.
+After visiting the local estate agent, she decides to rent a house named Gull Cottage.
+When shown the interior she sees the portrait of the former occupant and owner, a roguish sea captain named Captain Daniel Gregg.
+A ghostly laugh is heard while she is with the agent, who tells her that Gregg committed suicide and that the cottage is haunted.
+Despite this unusual circumstance, she persists in renting Gull Cottage.

-On the first night after moving in with her young daughter, Anna, and her loyal maid, Martha, Lucy is visited by an apparition of the former owner, a roguish but harmless sea captain named Daniel Gregg.
-He tells Lucy that his death four years ago was not a suicide, but the result of accidentally kicking the valve on a gas-fired room heater in his sleep.
-Daniel explains that he wanted to turn Gull Cottage into a home for retired seamen and does not appreciate her presence, having personally frightened away previous visitors.
-However, due to Lucy's headstrong attitude, as well as her appreciation of the house, Daniel reluctantly agrees to allow her to live in Gull Cottage and he promises to make himself visible only to her.
+On the first night after moving in with her young daughter Anna and her loyal housekeeper Martha, Lucy is disturbed by apparitions, but she stands resolute and demands the ghost show himself.
+After Captain Gregg manifests himself, he tells Lucy that his death four years ago was not a suicide, but the result of accidentally kicking the valve on a gas-fired room heater in his sleep.
+Daniel explains that he wants to turn Gull Cottage into a home for retired seamen, thus why he has been frightening away tenants.
+Due to Lucy's headstrong attitude, as well as her appreciation of the house, Daniel reluctantly agrees to allow her to live in Gull Cottage and promises to make himself visible only to her.

-Lucy's poor investment — her only source of income — has dried up, and she considers a move back to London.
+Lucy's investment — her only source of income — has dried up, and her in-laws tell her she has no choice but to move back to London.
 However, Daniel has warmed up to her and asks her to stay.
-They decide to write a book, a dictation of his memories from his time at sea, for which she will profit.
+They decide to write a book, a dictation of his memoirs from his time at sea, from which she will profit.
 During the course of writing the book, they fall in love.
 Both realize it is a hopeless situation, and Daniel tells Lucy that she should find a living man to be with.
-In London, Lucy goes to meet a publisher and becomes attracted to Miles Fairley, a suave author who writes children's stories under the pen name Uncle Neddy.
-Daniel's lurid and sensational recollections, titled Blood and Swash, become a bestseller, providing Lucy with royalties which she uses to buy Gull Cottage.
-Fairley follows her back to Whitecliff and they begin a whirlwind courtship after Fairley claims he fell in love with her at first sight.
+In London, Lucy goes to meet a publisher, Mr. Sproule, and encounters Miles Fairley, a suave author who writes children's books under the pen name Uncle Neddy.
+Mr. Sproule agrees to publish Daniel's lurid and sensational recollections, titled Blood and Swash, providing Lucy with an advance which she uses to buy Gull Cottage.

+Fairley follows her back to Whitecliff and they begin a whirlwind courtship.
 Though initially jealous of their relationship, Daniel decides to leave, as he considers himself an obstacle to Lucy's chance at happiness.
 While she is asleep, he places in her mind the suggestion that she alone wrote the book and his presence was merely a dream.
-He then fades away after declaring his regret that he never had a life with her.
+He fades away after declaring his regret that he never had a life with her.